Canvas FAQ for Colorado Mountain College Faculty

 Getting Started with Canvas: The Basics

-- What do I need to access Canvas and my classes?
-What time zone does Canvas operate in?
+- What do I need to access Canvas and my courses?
+Which time zone does Canvas operate in?

 - How do I log into Canvas for the first time–what will my username and password be?